Wacky-Mole/WackysDatabase/README.md

 - `wackydb_fx`: Saves a fx.txt file with all fx effects
 - `wackydb_help`: command list
 - `wackydb_describe[ObjectName]`: Saves describe of an object, so you have an idea of the structure of the object for materials and customVisuals
+- `wackydb_sendtheload` : Experiemental command that will send pngs and objs to clients utilizing ServerSync.
+I recommend the Network mod to uncap datarates.
+- `wackydb_get_piecehammers`: Saves all hammers, currently in your game to Hammer.txt file
+- `wackydb_material` : Generate a text file of all <Material> Gameobjects in vanilla game.
+Saves to text

 </details>